Ginaroberg/Recipes-and-Reviews-Data-Analysis/README.md

 ### Recipes Data
 - 83781 rows × 12 columns

-Relevant columns included:
+#### Relevant columns included:
+id
-- id: unique string of numbers to identify each recipe
+: unique string of numbers to identify each recipe minutes
-- minutes: integer value to convey how long it takes to prepare the recipe in minutes
+: integer value to convey how long it takes to prepare the recipe in minutes n_steps
-- n_steps: integer value to convey how many steps are required to prepare the recipe
+: integer value to convey how many steps are required to prepare the recipe

 ### Interactions (Ratings) Data
 - 731927 rows × 5 columns

-Relevant columns included:
+#### Relevant columns included:
+recipe_id
-- recipe_id: unique string of numbers corresponding to a recipe
+: unique string of numbers corresponding to a recipe rating
-- rating: values ranging from NaN, integers from 1 to 5 to represent the rating a user gives that recipe
+: values ranging from NaN, integers from 1 to 5 to represent the rating a user gives that recipe

 ## Cleaning and EDA